philipperemy/keras-attention/README.md

 ## Examples

-Task: Add the two numbers that come right after the delimiter.
+Let's consider the task of adding two numbers that come right after some delimiters (0 in this case):

 `x = [1, 2, 3, 0, 4, 5, 6, 0, 7, 8]`.
 Result is `y = 4 + 7 = 11`.

-Attention is expected to be the highest after the delimiters.
-An overview of the training is shown below, where the top represents the attention map and the bottom is the ground truth i.e. what we would expect.
+The attention is expected to be the highest after the delimiters.
+An overview of the training is shown below, where the top represents the attention map and the bottom the ground truth.
 As the training  progresses, the model learns the task and the attention map converges to the ground truth.

 <p align="center">
   <img src="examples/attention.gif" width="320">